binary-butterfly/validataclass/docs/07-mypy-plugin.md

 - `validataclass-empty-type`: Field that has an empty type, i.e. the dataclass can never be validated because the validator and default don't allow any value.
 This can happen when you're using a `RejectValidator` without a default.
   The validator will reject every input, but without a default the field is still required.

-- `validataclass-not-implemented`: Special error code for edge cases that are currently not supported by the plugin.
+Additionally, the following error codes likely indicate an issue with the plugin rather than your code.
+This could be an inconsistency in the cache (clearing `.mypy_cache` might help) or an edge case that was unknown to the developers.
-  If you get this error, you found an edge case that was unknown to the developers.
-Please create a bug report for this to help with the plugin development.
+Please create a bug report for these errors to help with plugin development.
 Even if you believe it was a mistake on your part, you might have found a way to cause an edge case that we thought can never happen.

+- `validataclass-internal-error`: Internal plugin error, for example because there was an unexpected cache miss.
+- `validataclass-not-implemented`: Error code for edge cases that are currently not supported by the plugin.

 ## Common mistakes / migration guide